vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-wprui.md

    ![Screenshot showing the in-file.](media/wpr-infile.png)

       > [!WARNING]
    > If your Windows Server has 64 GB of RAM or more, use the custom measurement `Microsoft Defender for Endpoint analysis for large servers` instead of `Microsoft Defender for Endpoint analysis`.
-Otherwise, your system may consume a high amount of non-paged pool memory or buffers, leading to system instability.To address this, explore **Resource Analysis** to choose profiles to add.
+Otherwise, your system might consume a high amount of nonpaged pool memory or buffers, leading to system instability.
+To address this, explore **Resource Analysis** to choose profiles to add.
    > This custom profile provides the necessary context for in-depth performance analysis.

 1. To use the custom measurement Microsoft Defender for Endpoint verbose analysis profile in the WPR UI: